vdevos/fusic/README.md

 If you want to contribute, please read this page on [How To Fork A Repo](https://help.github.com/articles/fork-a-repo)

-Since this project is a __private__ repository everyone is able to merge their own __pull request__ (since you're a collaborator in the project).

-Please don't do this (never merge your own pull requests!)

 __Database__

 __Never__ use the __live__ database, but setup your own database instead!